Faculty Qualifications Policy

 The applied nature of our business programs and the quality of our graduates and faculty resources are highly appreciated by firms in the Silicon Valley and global business community.
 Indeed, the dynamism and multiplicity of pursuits of our faculty contribute strongly to the intellectual vitality of the College and serve as a significant recruiting advantage.
 To further these valuable endeavors, the College has a strong tradition of supporting faculty development activities that encompass a wide range of scholarly and professional pursuits.
 Thus, the college recognizes that faculty will maintain their qualifications in a diversity of ways and seeks to develop a policy that embraces that richness.

-The following pages outline 1) the 2013 AACSB faculty qualification standard, 2) LCoB policy guidelines for designating and maintaining faculty qualification status, 3) the point system and categories of intellectual and professional contributions, 4) reporting and exceptions, 5) failure to maintain faculty qualification status, and 6) the relationship between the LCoB policy of faculty qualification and university review policies and procedures.
+The following pages outline 1) the 2013 AACSB faculty qualification standard (July 1, 2018 update), 2) LCoB policy guidelines for designating and maintaining faculty qualification status, 3) the point system and categories of intellectual and professional contributions, 4) reporting and exceptions, 5) failure to maintain faculty qualification status, and 6) the relationship between the LCoB policy of faculty qualification and university review policies and procedures.

-The 2013 AACSB accreditation standards require that faculty collectively and individually demonstrate significant academic and/or professional engagement that supports the mission of the LCoB.
-The four classifications of faculty qualifications and engagement and their definitions are given here (adapted from AACSB 2013 Business Standards, p.
-39).
+The 2013 AACSB accreditation standards require that faculty collectively and individually demonstrate significant academic and professional engagement that sustains the intellectual capital necessary to support high-quality outcomes consistent with the mission and strategy of the LCoB.
+The four classifications of faculty qualifications and engagement and their definitions are given here (adapted from AACSB 2013 Business Standards – July 1, 2018 update, p.
+43).
 Guidelines for maintaining faculty qualifications are provided below.

-*Approved by faculty vote on April 15, 2014, effective fall 2014.
-Amended by faculty vote on May 11, 2015.
+*Approved by faculty vote on April 15, 2014, effective fall 2014 and amended by faculty vote on May 11, 2015.
+Last amended by faculty vote on November 8, 2019 (80 faculty members voted for the proposed changes: 72 yes, 4 no and 4 abstain).
 As part of LCoB’s culture of continuous improvement, this policy shall be reviewed periodically.
 Any proposed changes to the policy will be put to faculty vote.

 SA ≥ 40%